philwareham/textpattern-material-components-web/README.md

 * The `build` task builds the project.
 * The `watch` task will launch a task that watches for file changes; the project is then automatically built if a source file is modified.

-## Updating Material Design Lite
+## Updating Material Components for the Web

-If you'd like to upgrade to a newer version of Material Design Lite down the road just run:
+If you'd like to upgrade to a newer version of Material Components for the Web down the road just run:

 ```ShellSession
 $ npm update